gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 The value is “external” if they are not derived form a source declared by the same component, e.g. a docker image for a monitoring stack developed in another component.

-If the *relation* field has the value “local”, the *version* field of the resource reference must be the same as the *version* field of the *Component Descriptor*.
+If the *relation* field has the value “local”, the *version* field of the resource reference MUST be the same as the *version* field of the *Component Descriptor*.

 The *access* field of a resource entry contains the information how to access the resource.
-Every *access* entry has a required field *type* which specifies the access method.
+Every *access* entry has a REQUIRED field *type* which specifies the access method.

 Sources and resources declare through their access attribute a means to access the underlying artifacts.
 This is done by declaring an access type (for example an OCI Image Registry), which defines the protocol through which